This post guides you on fixing the error – Failed to Start Light Display Manager Error in Linux systems.

-This error comes from the lightdm package which is a popular Linux system display manager.
-It is likely caused by any action that you may have taken before this error.
-More likely it is caused by incorrect package updates or removing certain lightdm related packages or incorrect configurations of lightdm.
+This error comes from the lightdm package, a popular Linux system display manager.
+It is likely caused by any action you may have taken before this error.
+More likely, it is caused by incorrect package updates or removing specific lightdm related packages or incorrect configurations of lightdm.

-The display manager enables the login screen by communicating with X11 server and by failing to do so, the system stalls at the prompt and sometimes with a black screen.
+The display manager enables the login screen by communicating with the X11 server; failing to do so, the system stalls at the prompt and sometimes with a black screen.

 How to Fix

-As it may have caused by multiple failure points, hence the solution may differ.
-Here I am outlining some of the fixes and they may help you to troubleshoot.
+As it may have been caused by multiple failure points, the solution may differ.
+Here I am outlining some of the fixes that may help you troubleshoot.

 When you are stuck at the above screen, press CTRL+ALT+F2 to reach the console mode.